18 Important Travel Tips for Super Seniors and Young Alike!

 13- Use Walking Aids

-The number one travel and walking aid besides your feet are.. your shoes.
-Traveling with comfortable shoes that you had tried before your trip (and knowing firsthand they are comfy) is a must.
-Just in case, I add to the list those always useful blister pads, my feet keep changing with age and yours might too!
-If you already know your knee or other body parts might start bothering you and using a cane or any walking aid might help, take one!
-A foldable cane, hiking pole, etc might be a good idea but make sure you try any of these before you travel.
-A walking aid is a great sign that you are still active and doing it!!:-)
+The number one travel and walking aid, besides your feet, is… your shoes.
+Traveling with comfortable shoes that you have tried before your trip (and knowing firsthand that they are comfy) is a must.
+Just in case, I would add to the list those always useful blister pads.
+My feet keep changing with age, and yours might too!
+If you already know that your knee or other body parts might start bothering you and using a cane or any walking aid might help, take one!
+A foldable cane, hiking pole, etc., might be a good idea, but make sure you try any of these before you travel.
+A walking aid is a great sign that you are still active and doing it!! 🙂

 14- Don’t stay still for too long